stevedonovan/gentle-intro/src/nom-intro.md

 is more than one way to fail here.
 Note that the body of our converting function has exactly the same code; the actual conversion depends on the return type of the function.

 Integers may have a sign.
-We can capture them as a pair, where the first value may be a sign, and the second value would be any digits following.
+We can capture integers as a pair, where the first value may be a sign, and the second value would be any digits following.

 Consider: